javiorfo/nvim-springtime/README.md

 # nvim-springtime
 ### A blazingly fast and custimizable Spring project creator
-*Neovim plugin based on [Spring Initializr](https://start.spring.io) written in Lua*
+*Neovim plugin based on [Spring Initializr](https://start.spring.io) written in Lua and Rust*

 ## Caveats
-- These dependencies are required to be installed: `curl`, `jq`, `unzip`.
+- This plugin is made in Lua and Rust.
+So [Rust & Cargo](https://www.rust-lang.org/) must be installed.
+- Extra dependencies must be installed required by rust crates, like: `libcurl, libclang, cmake`.
 - Old Spring Boot and Java versions could be used in this plugin unlike [Spring Initializr](https://start.spring.io).
 - Default selected values could be changed by the user.
 - Dependencies with autocomplete libraries.
 - This plugin has been developed on and for `Linux` following open source philosophy.
-- Initially this plugin was made in Rust [here](https://github.com/javiorfo/nvim-springtime/tree/rust), but for simplicity it was migrated to Lua and Bash
+- There is a minimal bash version (without Rust) [here](https://github.com/javiorfo/nvim-springtime/tree/bash), with the same functionality

 <img src="https://github.com/javiorfo/img/blob/master/nvim-springtime/springtime.png?raw=true" alt="springtime" />